 Under the current structure of Sec.
 3.14, transportation policy matters are addressed by a variety of the commissions, committees and subcommittees listed above in a variety of different ways.
-Under this proposed ordinance, all policy related matters will go to the Board, which will have the authority to adopt transportation policies and plans subject to appeal to the Common Council.
-TORC believes that consolidating policy making in a single body will give staff, the public, and the elected officials a more centralized and cohesive planning body.
-Thus, the primary duty of the Board as listed in proposed Sec.
-33.55(6) is to consider, develop, and adopt transportation policies and plans for all elements of the City's transportation system.
+Under this proposed ordinance, all policy related matters will go to the Board, which will have the authority and responsibility under Sec.
+33.55(6)(b) to consider, develop, and recommend for adoption to the Common Council transportation policies and plans.
+TORC believes that consolidating policy and planning in a single body will give staff, the public, and the elected officials a more centralized and cohesive transportation policy and planning body.